Valley Fever in SLO County: What You Need to Know

 Why am I hearing more about Valley Fever lately?

-Valley Fever appears to be on the rise in 2017.
-California's extended drought followed by this year's rainy winter have created conditions for the fungus to rapidly grow in the soil.
-Now that the soil has dried, winds have picked up and people are spending more time outdoors, more people are exposed to the fungus that causes Valley Fever.
+Valley Fever appears to be on the rise in recent years.
+California's extended drought followed by several rainy winters have created conditions for the fungus to rapidly grow in the soil.
+When the soil dries, winds pick up and people spend more time outdoors, more people are exposed to the fungus that causes Valley Fever.
 The County Public Health Department is working to raise awareness of Valley Fever among the public and among the medical community.

 Is it contagious?

 No, Valley Fever cannot be spread from one person or animal to another.
 Coughing cannot spread the disease.
-The only way you can become infected with Valley Fever is by breathing in fungal spores that were growing in the soil.
+The only way you can become infected with Valley Fever is by breathing in fungal spores that grew in the soil.

 How can I avoid Valley Fever?

-It would be nearly impossible to avoid all exposure to dirt—but you can limit your risk of Valley Fever by taking steps to avoid breathing dirt and dust in the air.
+It would be nearly impossible to avoid all exposure to dirt, but you can limit your risk of Valley Fever by taking steps to avoid breathing dirt and dust in the air.
 Try to avoid areas with a lot of dust, especially on windy days.
-If you need to spend time in a dusty area, take precautions such as wearing an appropriate mask and dampening the soil to prevent it from drifting into the air.
+If you need to spend time in a dusty area, take precautions such as dampening the soil to prevent it from drifting into the air.
 During dust storms, stay inside and close your windows.
 If you drive on a dusty road, close your car windows and set the A/C to recirculate.